-Understanding how much software development costs can be a confusing thing.
-Budgeting and pricing software projects can depend on understanding the cost of software development.
-There are a number of factors to consider and understand when pricing a software project.
+Understanding how much it will cost to develop a new software can be a confusing thing.
+Budgeting and pricing software projects depends on understanding the cost of software development, and there are several factors to consider when pricing a project.

-Managing expectations is the key to understanding software development pricing.
-If you go into a project with a vague idea of what you are looking for, you will probably spend a lot of time and money without any concrete result.
+Managing expectations and communicating clearly is vital when it comes to pricing a project and predicting just where your money will go as your software is developed.
+If you go into a project with a vague idea of what you are looking for, you will probably spend a lot of time and money without concrete results.

-At the end of the day, knowledge is power, and the more information and understanding you have about your project, the better it will turn out, and the closer to budget it will come in.
+Knowledge is power, and the more information and understanding you have about your project, the better it will turn out and the closer to on-budget it will be.

 Types of Project and Costs

 When working with a software development company, you may encounter different types of work agreements, each of which is appropriate for different situations.